verrazzano/docs/content/en/docs/guides/oam-application-deployment-guide.md

                       pathType: Prefix
 ```

-A brief description of each field in the binding:
+A brief description of each field in the application configuration:

-* `apiVersion` - Version of the ApplicationConfiguration custom resource definition
+* `apiVersion` - Version of the `ApplicationConfiguration` custom resource definition
 * `kind` - Standard name of the application configuration custom resource definition
 * `metadata.name` - The name used to create this application configuration resource
 * `metadata.namespace` - The namespace used for this application configuration custom resource
 * `spec.components` - Reference to the application's components leveraged to specify runtime configuration
 * `spec.components[].traits` - The traits specified for the application's components

-To explore traits we can examine the fields of an ingress trait:
+To explore traits, we can examine the fields of an ingress trait:

 * `apiVersion` - Version of the OAM trait custom resource definition
 * `kind` - `IngressTrait` is the name of the OAM application ingress trait custom resource definition